 After that, until 1667, the records are silent about René Robinau.
-Since the 1666 nominal roll of New France makes no mention of René Robinau and his family, P.-G. Roy suggests that the Robinaus could have been in France at that time.
+Since the 1666 nominal roll of New France makes no mention of him or his family, P.-G. Roy suggests that the Robinaus could have been in France at that time.
 René Robinau turned up again in 1667, when on 29 March the new Compagnie des Indes occidentales granted him “once again . . . the said function of chief road officer.”

 On 10 Oct.
-1678 he was called upon to give his opinion about the sale of spirits to the Indians.
-He stated “that this traffic is necessary . . . and that it is of extreme necessity, for the establishment of trade and of religion, to . . . supply drink” to the Indians.
+1678 he was called upon to give his opinion about the sale of spirits to indigenous people.
+He stated “that this traffic is necessary . . . and that it is of extreme necessity, for the establishment of trade and of religion, to . . . supply [them with] drink.”
 He was no doubt interested in trading with them, since in 1679 Intendant Duchesneau accused him of protecting the coureurs de bois.
 On the other hand, Sulte tells us that Robinau “often lived at Trois-Rivières for his trade in pelts.”

-In the autumn of 1693, René Robinau seems to have gone to France again, for the purpose of receiving an inheritance; he came back in 1694.
-He was buried 12 Dec.
+In the autumn of 1693 René Robinau seems to have gone to France again, for the purpose of receiving an inheritance; he came back in 1694.
+He was buried on 12 Dec.
 1699 in the church of the Recollets, according to the wish he had expressed in his will.

 On 21 Oct.
-1652, at Trois-Rivières, by a contract drawn up before the notary Ameau*, he had married Marie-Anne, the daughter of Jacques Leneuf de La Poterie and Marguerite Legardeur; they had 12 children, among them Pierre*, Baron de Portneuf, who on 24 May 1689 obtained letters confirming his appointment by reversion to the office of chief road officer, and Joseph Robinau de Villebon, governor of Acadia.
+1652, at Trois-Rivières, he signed before the notary Ameau* a marriage contract with Marie-Anne, the daughter of Jacques Leneuf de La Poterie and Marguerite Legardeur; the couple had 12 children, among them Pierre*, Baron de Portneuf, who on 24 May 1689 obtained letters confirming his appointment by reversion to the office of chief road officer, and Joseph Robinau de Villebon, governor of Acadia.

 Cite This Article